 Storyline – 5/10

-There isn’t a great deal in the way of story either.
+There isn’t a great deal in the way of the story either.
 It follows a character named Gomez, who one day stumbles upon a magic fez, which allows him to change perspectives in order to collect the cubes and restore the universe.
 Apart from that, not much else is elaborated upon.
-The game does break the fourth wall at the beginning by glitching out as soon as the chaos begins to ensue, and the game must then be started back up at that point, but after this, it becomes a case of simply finding the various references to games such as Super Mario Bros and The Legend of Zelda.
+The game does break the fourth wall at the beginning by glitching out as soon as the chaos begins to ensure, and the game must then be started back up at that point, but after this, it becomes a case of simply finding the various references to games such as Super Mario Bros and The Legend of Zelda.

 Originality – 8/10